poshpeck/spotify/README.md

 - A timeline showing the release dates of the most-streamed songs, helping to identify whether recent releases or older songs dominate Spotify's streaming charts.

 <h2>Data Source</h2>
-<b>The data was sourced from Spotify's API, focusing on metrics relevant to the most-streamed songs of 2023.
+<b>The data focused on metrics relevant to the most-streamed songs of 2023.
 Each song’s data includes</b>

 - Total streams.
 - Acousticness, danceability, liveness, speechiness, and valence scores.